abapPM/Template-for-ABAP/README.md

 You can install the developer version of ABAP XXX using [abapGit](https://github.com/abapGit/abapGit) either by creating a new online repository for https://github.com/abapPM/ABAP-XXX.

-Recommended SAP package: `$XXX`.
+Recommended SAP package: `$XXX`

 ## About

-Made with :heart: in Canada
+Made with ❤️ in Canada

 Copyright 2024 apm.to Inc. <https://apm.to>